Review: Mamu Tropical Skywalk day tour from Cairns immerses guests in the beauty of an ancient rainforest

-Enjoy a day tour from Cairns that showcases many of the highlights of the Queensland Wet Tropics rainforest around Cairns – including fabulous Paronella Park and the sublime Mamu Tropical Skywalk.
-At Mamu, you’ll make your way up into the rainforest canopy and enjoy incredible views of this verdant landscape.
+Enjoy a day tour from Cairns to fabulous Paronella Park and the sublime Mamu Tropical Skywalk, where you’ll make your way up into the rainforest canopy and enjoy incredible views of this verdant landscape.
 Spot colourful birds and butterflies, and cool off with a swim at Josephine Falls.
 Duration: 8 hours (approx.)

-While you may need a head for heights to make the most of Mamu Tropical Skywalk, it’s the perfect way to get a literal bird’s-eye view of a World Heritage-listed rainforest.
+While you may need a head for heights to make the most of your visit to Mamu Tropical Skywalk, it’s the perfect way to get a literal bird’s-eye view of the UNESCO World Heritage-listed Wet Tropics rainforest.

 The project cost $10 million and took 16 months to construct.
-More than 3.5 metres of rain fell during construction.
-There are around 156 tonnes of galvanized steel in the walkways and more than 900,000 2L milk bottles in the recycled plastic decking.
+There are around 156 tonnes of galvanized steel in the walkways and more than 900,000 two-litre milk bottles in the recycled plastic decking.

 We complete the circuit in around 90 minutes.
 My only disappointment is that I didn’t see Sean Connery — or even a wood nymph.